 - Be aware of the importance that guidance places on persistent parental anxiety as a reason for referral.

-- Document a thorough history and details of your examination in the patient's records, along with the differential diagnosis and management plan.
-Record negative as well as positive findings.
+- Document a thorough history and details of your examination in the patient's records, along with the differential diagnosis and management plan, and record relevant negative findings as well as positive ones.

 - Make patients and/or their parents/guardians aware of the importance of a further medical consultation should their symptoms not resolve.
-You might wish to consider putting in place a computerised warning system to flag up patients for whom you have concerns.
+You might like to consider putting in place a computerised warning system to flag up patients for whom you have concerns to remind you to follow them up.

 - If a diagnosis is missed or delayed, apologise to the patient and/or their family, explain what happened and what you propose to do to put things right, if possible.

-This guidance was correct at publication 06/11/2017.
-It is intended as general guidance for members only.
+This page was correct at publication on 16/03/2022.
+Any guidance is intended as general guidance for members only.
 If you are a member and need specific advice relating to your own circumstances, please contact one of our advisers.